RetroDECK/ES-DE/USERGUIDE.md

 `~/.emulationstation/downloaded_media/c64/screenshots/Last Ninja 2.jpg`

 JPG and PNG file formats and file extensions are supported.

+Remember that on Unix files are case sensitive, and as well the file extensions must be in lower case, i.e. .png intead of .PNG or .Png or the file won't be found.

 As an alternative, you can also locate your game media in the ROM directory.
 This is explained below in this guide under the option **Display game art from ROM directories**.
 This is however not recommended and the built-in scraper will never save any game media to this folder structure.